alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/index.md

 If we look at the distribution of pricing for the most common countries, we see that the distribution is quite different in each country.
 In particular, the coffees sold in the US are much more "peaky".
 This likely indicates that there is some bias in the dataset.
 Given that CoffeeReview is based in the US, there are disproportionately more affordable coffees from US roasters.

+{{< alert >}}
-> :warning: This strong bias towards coffees roasted in the US means that it is unclear how well our will apply to coffees roasted outside the US.
+This strong bias towards coffees roasted in the US means that it is unclear how well our will apply to coffees roasted outside the US.
 In addition, the number of different countries present is very small, and we cannot for example, predict if coffees from German roasters would be more or less likely to be highly rated.
+{{< /alert >}}

 ```python
 import plotly.express as px